-not due, or contingent, and all claims for funeral expenses and all claims for funeral expenses and all claims for funeral expenses and all claims for-damages-for-physical-injuries-or-death-or-injury-to-property or-actions provided for in Section-574-of-this-code, Section 573 of the Probate Code must be filed or presented within the time limited in the notice or as extended by the provisions of Section 702 of this code; and any claim not so filed or presented is barred forever, unless it is made to appear by the affidavit of the claimant to the satisfaction of the court or a judge thereof that the claimant had not received notice, by reason of being out of the State, in which event it may be filed or presented at any time before a decree of distribution is rendered.
+707. All claims arising upon contract, whether they are due, not due, or contingent, and all claims for funeral expenses and all claims for-damages-for-physical-injuries-or-death-or-injury-to-property er-actions provided for in Section-574-of-this-code, Section 573 of the Probate Code must be filed or presented within the time limited in the notice or as extended by the provisions of Section 702 of this code; and any claim not so filed or presented is barred forever, unless it is made to appear by the affidavit of the claimant to the satisfaction of the court or a judge thereof that the claimant had not received notice, by reason of being out of the State, in which event it may be filed or presented at any time before a decree of distribution is rendered.
 The clerk must enter in the register every claim filed, giving the name of the claimant, the amount and character of the claim, the rate of interest, if any, and the date of filing.